Ideas for a Beautiful First Communion Party

 Depending on weather and your desires, moving the party outside might be an option.
 But, it’s always a good idea to have a back up plan.

-You could provide First Communion coloring sheets.
-If you are celebrating at a restaurant, setting the table with these First Communion placemats will be great entertainment as they wait for food to arrive.
-Don’t forget to bring crayons for easy coloring.
+If you’re celebrating at a restaurant, setting the table with these First Communion placemats will be great entertainment as they wait for food to arrive.
+Don’t forget to bring crayons for easy coloring (affiliate).

 Another idea is to set up a wooden cross decorating activity for guests.
 Purchase unfinished wood wall crosses (affiliate) and decorating supplies such as florals, paints (if you dare – they can also color wood with markers), lace, fabric and other fun.
 The kids (and adults) can decorate a cross to take home.
 Or they can gift their cross to the First Communicant as a memory of their special day.

 You can also send your little guests on a First Communion scavenger hunt.
 Choose a number of items around your home or the event space for them to search for.
 They can check them off the list or take a photo of them.
 Make sure to have prizes ready when they return with completed hunts.